nonplayer/hammercrawl/hc_core_player.md

 # CHAPTER: Equipping Your Character

+TBD

 ## Randomized Starting Equipment

+TBD

 ## Extended Equipment Details

+The following sub-sections contain collections of extended descriptions of specific items, organized in sections that should be familiar to players of the classic game systems.
+The alphabetically-sorted contents of each sub-section are by no means exhaustive, instead meant to focus primarily on items which require specific additional description beyond the obvious.

 ### Weapons

+TBD

 ### Armor

+TBD

 ### Gear

+TBD

 ### Special

+TBD